nilhouses/nilhouses/README.md

 ## Hi there, I'm Nil 👋

-I'm a Computer Science student at FIB-UPC in Barcelona.
+I'm a Computer Engineering student at FIB-UPC in Barcelona.
-In this repository I will post some of my projects.

 ### 📫 Contact